Samantha Parker Kelleher, PhD

 Biography

-Dr. Parker is an Associate Professor in the Department of Epidemiology at Boston University School of Public Health.
+Dr. Parker Kelleher is an Associate Professor in the Department of Epidemiology at Boston University School of Public Health.
 Her research interests include understanding the relationship between prenatal exposures and infant and childhood outcomes and the impact of adverse pregnancy and postpartum outcomes on cardiovascular health.
-Dr. Parker is the Principal Investigator on a R-01 award from the National Heart, Lung, and Blood Institute (NHLBI) to investigate the impact of a remote postpartum blood pressure monitoring program on cardiovascular related severe maternal morbidity.
-She served as a consultant for the Centers for Disease Control and Prevention (CDC) Zika Response in 2016.
-She was awarded the Tyroler Lilienfeld Award (2014) by the Society of Epidemiologic Research for her dissertation work on preeclampsia.
-She received her Ph.D. from Boston University, where she was a trainee on the Boston University Reproductive, Perinatal, and Pediatric Training Grant, and her MSPH from Emory University.
-She has also previously worked at the Massachusetts Department of Public Health and the Slone Epidemiology Center at Boston University.
-Dr. Parker teaches Intermediate Epidemiology and Applications of Intermediate Epidemiology.
+She is the Principal Investigator on a R-01 award from the National Heart, Lung, and Blood Institute (NHLBI) to investigate the impact of a remote postpartum blood pressure monitoring program on cardiovascular related severe maternal morbidity.
+She previously received funding from the American Heart Association to examine health related social needs and postpartum blood pressure.
+She served as a consultant for the Centers for Disease Control and Prevention (CDC) Zika Response in 2016 and was awarded the Tyroler Lilienfeld Award (2014) by the Society of Epidemiologic Research for her dissertation work on preeclampsia.
+Dr. Parker Kelleher is the Co-Director of the Epidemiology and Biostatistics MPH Certificate and teaches Intermediate Epidemiology, Applications of Intermediate Epidemiology, and Advanced Methods Reproductive, Perinatal, and Pediatric Epidemiology.

 Education